anyiheng119/anyiheng119.github.io/_pages/teaching.md

 ---

 "He’s the best.
 Absolutely hard carrying this program.
-He has helped with with everyone’s codes.
+He has helped with everyone’s codes.
 He deserves to be paid more."

 *Chris Kenney, Economic Development Finance Intern @ Grow America (formerly NDC)*